-The threat and fear of harm are what matters most to an assault charge.
+The threat and fear of harm matter most to an assault charge.
 Any intentional act that involves actual physical contact is considered “battery.”
-This intentional harm does not have to cause physical injury, but it must be regarded as “offensive” and “inappropriate” to a reasonable person.
+This intentional harm does not have to cause bodily injury but must be regarded as “offensive” and “inappropriate” to a reasonable person.
 Examples might include:

 - An angry motorist who intentionally cuts you off or sideswipes you during a road rage incident.